ntoskernel/deepsecrets/README.md

 `$ deepsecrets --target-dir /path/to/your/code --outfile report.json`

 This will run a scan against `/path/to/your/code` using the default configuration:
-- Regex checks by the built-in ruleset
+- Regex checks by a small built-in ruleset
 - Semantic checks (variable detection, entropy checks)

 Report will be saved to `report.json`